gottacatchenall/thesis_proposal/README.md

 - optimize set of repeated sampling locations L for a _known_ distribution D.
 - address SDM not being the territory

 ## Results

+### In-progress results

 # CH3 optimizing corridor placement

-This chapter proposes an algorithm for optimizing (corridorplacement/restoration effort) given a raster where each cell indicates land-cover.
+This chapter proposes an algorithm for optimizing restoration across space

+(corridorplacement/restoration effort) given a raster where each cell indicates land-cover.
 The optimization method uses the result of a simulated process (specifically occupancy dynamics in the landscape) and uses simulated annealing to estimate the global optimum of the targetstate (specfically mean-time-to-extinction for the occupancy dynamics example).

 ## Methods